On Language Burnout After a few too Many Countries

 Is there a sell-by date for travellers and their ability/willingness to add one more language?

-13 thoughts on “On Language Burnout After a few too Many Countries”
+13 responses to “On Language Burnout After a few too Many Countries”

 I haven’t been to as many countries as you have, but can relate to being tired of learning languages.
 Especially since I refuse to speak my native or second languages before I have properly learned the one of the country I’m staying in at the time.
 Currently I’m in Greece, and I get exhausted from time to time just to listen to (and trying to understand) the news, the radio, people in the village, office clerks and my husband all day long without a babelfish in my ear.
 I never open books to learn a language, I do it just by absorbing it, in other words speaking, listening, reading signs and newspapers, watching the subtitles to foreign movies asf.
 After three or four years I usually get the feeling that I will NEVER be able to speak the language, this being the last barrier before speaking it quite fluently.